The Code of Student Conduct

 The right to be accompanied in all proceedings by a support person (student, faculty, or other) of their choosing and at their own expense.
 This does not include a right to have the support person participate in the student conduct proceedings or have the proceedings scheduled around the availability of the support person.

-The right to have cases processed in a time frame that balances expediency with thoroughness.
-This includes the right to be kept informed of any cause of any delays to the extent allowed by law.
+- The right to have cases processed in a time frame that balances timeliness with thoroughness.
+This includes the right to be kept informed of any delays and their cause to the extent allowed by law.

 The right to reasonable access to the case file will be provided at least three days prior to and during the proceeding.
 Case files contain student educational records so access will be provided consistent with the Family Educational Rights and Privacy Act of 1974 (“FERPA”).
 This typically includes the ability for a student to view or listen to the entirety of documents relevant to their individual case, with the identifying information of other students removed.
 The personal notes of university staff members will not be included in the case file.
 The case file will be retained with SRR.

-The Director of SRR or designee or the presiding officer may limit the presentation or number of witnesses to prevent repetition or delay or the presentation of irrelevant or immaterial information.
+The Director of SRR or designee or the presiding officer may limit the presentation or number of witnesses to prevent (a) repetition, (b) delay, or (c) the presentation of irrelevant or immaterial information.

 If a respondent or authorized complainant does not appear after written notice, the case will proceed without their participation, and a decision will be made based on the available information.

-In lieu of in-person statements authenticated written statements or other forms of participation may be accepted at the discretion of the Director of SRR or designee.
+Instead of in-person statements, written statements whose author is confirmed or other forms of participation may be accepted at the discretion of the Director of SRR or designee.

-The presiding officer will exercise control over the proceedings to maintain proper decorum, avoid needless consumption of time, and achieve orderly completion of the proceeding.
-Anyone disrupting the proceeding may be removed or excluded from the proceeding by the presiding officer, the Director of SRR or designee.
+The presiding officer will maintain order over the proceedings in accordance with the Rules for Order in Conduct Proceedings, establish by SRR.
+Anyone failing to adhere to the Rules for Order in Conduct Proceedings or this Code may be removed by the presiding officer, the Director of SRR or designee.
 Such disruption is a violation of this Code, and a person may be charged following their disruption and removal.

-Only the respondent(s), authorized complainants, and their support person (if applicable) to the alleged violation may be present throughout the proceeding.
+Only the (a) authorized complainants and (b) respondent(s) and their support person (if applicable) to the alleged violation may be present throughout the proceeding.
 All respondents, complainants, witnesses, and support persons will be excluded during deliberations.
 In cases involving multiple respondents and/or authorized complainants, the Director of SRR or designee may require or permit one or more parties to participate from a separate location by means of audio and/or video communication.

-The Panel/presiding officer will question respondents, complainants, and witnesses who participate (whether in person or remotely) in the proceeding in an effort to establish the factual record.
+The Panel/presiding officer will question respondents, complainants, and witnesses who attend (whether in person or remotely) the proceeding.
+Questions are asked in an effort to establish the factual record.
 On disputed points, a preponderance of the evidence standard will be used to decide the facts.
 A “preponderance of the evidence” means that it is “more likely than not” that a fact is true, or an event occurred.

-All respondents and authorized complainants may question witnesses who participate (whether in person or remotely) in the proceeding, although in certain cases the university may require that such questioning be conducted indirectly and/or from a separate location.
+All respondents and authorized complainants may question witnesses who participate (whether in person or remotely) in the proceeding.
+In certain cases the university may require that questions be asked indirectly and/or from a separate location.

 Reports of the proceeding shall include findings of fact and a determination of whether or not the respondent is in violation of the alleged misconduct (the “outcome”).
 If the Panel/presiding officer finds the respondent to be in violation, the report will also include a recommendation of sanction and a rationale for that recommendation.

-The outcome of the proceeding and the sanction (as relevant) shall be rendered, in writing, within a reasonable amount of time after the proceeding is concluded.
+The outcome of the proceeding and the sanction (as relevant) shall be provided to the respondent in writing within a reasonable amount of time after the proceeding ended.

-Legal representation is not permitted in any proceeding or meeting, although parties may be accompanied by a support person.
-The support person may be, but may not act in the role of, an attorney.
+Legal representation is not permitted in any proceeding or meeting.
+Parties may be accompanied by a support person.
+The support person may be any attorney, but may not act as an attorney.
 Support persons may not have another role in the specific case process (e.g., witness).
-The role of a support person shall be limited to consultation with the person(s) they are advising, and they may not address the Panel or question witnesses.
+The role of a support person shall be limited to consultation with the person(s) they are advising.
+The support person may not address the Panel, question witnesses, or otherwise speak on behalf of the party.
 A violation of this limitation may result in a support person being removed from the proceeding at the discretion of the presiding officer or the Director of SRR or designee.
-Respondents and authorized complainants must notify SRR if they will have a support person during any student conduct proceeding, and if their support person is an attorney, at least two business days prior to the meeting or student conduct proceeding.
+At least two business days before a meeting or proceeding, respondents and authorized complainants must notify SRR (a) if they will have a support person during any student conduct proceeding and (b) if their support person is an attorney.
 The university retains the right to have legal counsel present at any meeting or student conduct proceeding.